filariow/MasteringDocker/README.md

 ***

+# Let Start

-Let start the journey with a [Summary of previously explained fundamentals](https://github.com/FrancescoIlario/MasteringDocker/tree/master/00-Previously#summary-of-previously-explained-fundamentals)
+Let start the journey with a [Summary of previously explained fundamentals](00-Previously)